kyletmartinez/after-effects-scripts/README.md

 #### [Select Layers Below Label (v2.0)](/scripts/Select%20Layers%20Below%20Label.jsx)

-Select all layers in the current composition that are directly below a layer with the label color 16.
-In my preferences label 16 is Black (#FFFFFF) and is always used for track mattes.
+Select all layers in the current composition that are directly below a layer with the label color `16`.
+In my preferences label 16 is Black `#000000` and is always used for track mattes.

 #### [Select Non-Null Layers (v2.0)](/scripts/Select%20Non-Null%20Layers.jsx)